NAU-IoT/RemotePiControl/README.md

 # RemotePiControl
-This repository contains code to facilitate a remote reset, remote stop, remote start, or status message(in progress) on a RaspberryPi.
+This repository contains code to facilitate a remote reset, remote stop, remote start, or status message on a RaspberryPi.

 This solution can also be done using a D1MiniPro or RaspberryPi, which are both documented here.